wechaty/matrix-appservice/README.md

 ### v0.4 (Alpha) July 14, 2019

 1. Support receive/send Wechat message from Matrix for both Individuals and Rooms.
+1. Tested with Web API([wechaty-puppet-puppeteer](https://github.com/Chatie/wechaty-puppet-puppeteer)) and Pad API([wechaty-puppet-padpro](https://github.com/botorange/wechaty-puppet-padpro))

+#### Known Issues

+1. The names/avatars of Wechat users/groups are not set right on Matrix.
+1. Only support text message, Image/Audio/Video message is not supported yet.
+(Will be supported in the future version)
+1. Appservice will create more than one matrix room for a Wechat room when receiving messages from it for the very first time.
+(It will stop creating new rooms after you accepted the invitation)

 ### v0.2 July 6,  2019